Close Menu

 Herbs can affect the body at this first level and can also help regulate certain conditions related to meridian function.
 At this stage we work with the basic meridians to restore harmony between the physical and energetic body.
 This is the first level of materialized healing: tangible, observable and necessary.

-See also The Art of Becoming - TCM World
+See also Why Qigong? - TCM World

 Yet the meridians themselves do not form a single path.
 They contain many layers of Qi expression.
 What we often feel at first is only the surface movement, while deeper levels remain hidden within the meridian system.